NicolasBesson/BlinkyBike/readme.md

 ## Power consideration
 The system is designed to be power friendly with the e-Bike battery, as the battery might not be able to provide the full power required to have all the LEDs turned on at the same time.
 As the NeoPixel RGB LEDs (WS2812) consumes 20 mA per color channel, with a total of 60 mA (3 channels * 20 mA) when the LED is turned full bright White color (Red = 255, Green = 255, Blue = 255).
 The challenge is to not be over 500 mA (power limit supplied by the Battery on my e-Bike).
 I have applied a secure level set to 450 mA maximum.
 Leading then to a limit of 7 LEDs active at a time.
 Having only 7 LEDs is really limitating for a bike light system, so the solution is to multiplex the LEDs and ensure that only those 7 LEDs are on, while all the others are off.
 If the multiplexing switch is performed fast enough, it should be possible to make it not visible for a Human eye.
-Therefore, the ATTiny firmware is taking care of the current limitation by switching on and off the LEDs, remaining only 7 LEDs on at a time, giving a maximum power consumption for the LEDs of 420 mA.
+Therefore, the ATtiny firmware is taking care of the current limitation by switching on and off the LEDs, remaining only 7 LEDs on at a time, giving a maximum power consumption for the LEDs of 420 mA.

 This can be adjusted by editing the [Stripes.h](/BlinkyBike/BlinkyBike/Stripes.h) file :
 ```c